 1. Make the stock as instructed above.

-2. In a heavy (non-teflon) skillet, saute the whites of the leek for about 1 minute, stirring to coat them in the oil.
+2. In a heavy (non-teflon) skillet or even a large soup pan, saute the whites of the leek for about 1 minute, stirring to coat them in the oil.
 Then, place a cover over your skillet and let the leeks steam and soften for about 2 minutes.

 4. As they soften, add your thyme.
 If you have fresh, use a generous 2 or more teaspoons.
 If you don’t have fresh, add dried thyme which is more concentrated so add 1-2 teaspoons.

-5. Once your sliced and chopped veggie/thyme mix has softened, add it to your broth when it is ready.
+5. Once your sliced and chopped veggie/thyme mix has softened, add your broth.